hazelcast/hazelcast/hazelcast-documentation/src/Preface.md

 As the reader of this manual, you must be familiar with Java programming language and should have your preferred IDE.

-### Product Naming
+##### Product Naming

-Throuhgout this manual;
+Throughout this manual;

-- **Hazelcast** refers to the open source edition of the software, it is also the name of company providing this software,
+- **Hazelcast** refers to the open source edition of Hazelcast in-memory data grid middleware.
+It is also the name of company providing it.
-- **Hazelcast Enterprise** refers to the commercial edition of the software.
+- **Hazelcast Enterprise** refers to the commercial edition of Hazelcast.

-### Copyright Information
+##### Licensing

-Hazelcast is provided under Apache 2 license.
+Hazelcast is free provided under Apache 2 license.
+Hazelcast Enterprise is commercially licensed by Hazelcast, Inc.

-### Trademarks
+##### Trademarks

+Hazelcast is a registered trademark of Hazelcast, Inc. All other trademarks in this manual are held by their respective owners.

-### Customer Support
+##### Customer Support

+Support for Hazelcast is provided via [GitHub](https://github.com/hazelcast/hazelcast/issues), [Mail Group](https://groups.google.com/forum/#!forum/hazelcast) and [StackOverflow](http://www.stackoverflow.com).

+For information on support for Hazelcast Enterprise, please see [hazelcast.com/support/commercial](http://hazelcast.com/support/commercial/).

+##### Typographical Conventions